sbernauer/breakwater/README.md

       --native-display
           Enable native display output.
 This requires some form of graphical system (so will probably not work on your server)
       --viewport <VIEWPORT>
           Specify a view port to display the canvas or a certain part of it.
-Format: <offset_x>x<offset_y>,<width>x<height>.
+Format: `<offset_x>x<offset_y>,<width>x<height>`.
 Might be specified multiple times for more than one viewport.
 Useful for multi-projector setups.
 Defaults to display the entire canvas.
 Implies --native-display
       --advertised-endpoints <ADVERTISED_ENDPOINTS>
           Specify one or more pixelflut endpoints to display --ui <UI>
-          Provide a path to a dylib containing a custom egui overlay -h, --help
+          Provide a path to a dylib containing a custom egui overlay.
+Implies --native-display --shared-memory-name <SHARED_MEMORY_NAME>
+          Create (or use an existing) shared memory region for the framebuffer.
+This enables other applications to read and write Pixel values to the framebuffer or can be used to persist the canvas across restarts
+  -h, --help
           Print help
   -V, --version